joyblanks/ng-imdb/README.md

 #### Appending Responses

-The [movie](http://docs.themoviedb.apiary.io/#movies), [tv](http://docs.themoviedb.apiary.io/#tv) and [person](http://docs.themoviedb.apiary.io/#person) methods support a new parameter called
+The [movie](http://docs.themoviedb.apiary.io/#movies), [tv](http://docs.themoviedb.apiary.io/#tv) and [person](http://docs.themoviedb.apiary.io/#person) methods support a new parameter called `append_to_response`.

-append_to_response.
 When this parameter is present, the API will make an additional request behind the scenes to fetch the data you're asking for.
 A simple example would be if you wanted the default movie, release and trailer data.
 Until now, you would have to issue three separate requests.
 Now, you can issue one.
 Here's what that request looks like:

 https://api.themoviedb.org/3/movie/550?api_key=###&append_to_response=releases,trailers

 This request is the same as making these 3 separate requests, all we're doing is combining the responses into a single response for you.
 With this in mind, remember all parameters and responses will be the same as documented.
 Each appended request will map to an object in the JSON response with the same name.

-You can of course pass the new

-include_image_language param to the images too!
+You can of course pass the new `include_image_language param` to the images too!

 https://api.themoviedb.org/3/movie/550?api_key=###&append_to_response=images&include_image_language=en,null